FabricMC/fabric-docs/contributing.md

 :::

-While you could specify a custom title for the containers, you should avoid doing that, except for `details`.
-The only custom container titles we're using are:
+You should avoid adding custom titles for all containers except `details`.
+The only custom titles allowed are:

 - `::: info PREREQUISITES`
 - `::: warning IMPORTANT`